 Summary:

-The 17 schools in zip code 10035 in New York City serve a diverse range of students, including 7 elementary schools, 2 middle schools, 3 high schools, and 5 alternative schools.
-This area faces socioeconomic challenges, as evidenced by the high percentage of students receiving free or reduced-price lunch across the schools.
+The zip code 10035 in New York City is home to 17 schools, including 7 elementary schools, 2 middle schools, 3 high schools, and 5 alternative schools.
+This diverse educational landscape serves students from a range of socioeconomic backgrounds, with many schools reporting high percentages of students qualifying for free or reduced-price lunch.

 Thank you for your feedback!